 Bishop

-Auckland FC will play in the Northern League Division One in the 2017-18
+Auckland FC will play in the Northern Premier League Division One East in the 2024-25 season.

 My visit